-1. Completion of a minimum of 60 units acceptable college work with at least a "C" (2.0) or better grade point average.
+- Completion of a minimum of 60 units acceptable college work with at least a "C" (2.0) or better grade point average.
 NOTE: Courses numbered 900-999 are designated as non-degree applicable; however, units earned in these courses DO COUNT as student workload units.
-Courses numbered 001-299 are degree applicable.

-- 2. Completion of twelve (12) semester units in residence at Crafton Hills College. - 3.
+Courses numbered 001-299 are degree applicable. - 2.
+Completion of twelve (12) semester units in residence at Crafton Hills College. - 3.
 Demonstrated reading capability at the 12th grade level or higher on the Nelson-Denny reading test OR completion of READ 078X2, with a grade of "C" or better, OR a score of 85 or better on the reading portion of the placement test (Accuplacer) or equivalent scores or courses from another accredited institution. - 4.
-Mathematics proficiency as demonstrated by achieving a passing score on the Mathematics Proficiency exam OR completion of MATH 090 (Elementary Algebra) or any higher level math course with a grade of "C" or better or an equivalent course from another accredited institution. - 5.
-Writing competency as demonstrated by a grade of "C" or better in ENGL 015 (Preparation for College Writing) OR ENGL 101 (Freshman Composition), OR an equivalent course from another accredited institution. - 6.
+Mathematics proficiency as demonstrated by achieving a passing score on the Mathematics Proficiency exam OR completion of MATH 095 (Intermediate Algebra) or MATH 096 (Understanding Our Quantitative World) or any higher level math course with a grade of "C" or better or an equivalent course from another accredited institution. - 5.
+Writing competency as demonstrated by a grade of "C" or better in ENGL 101 (Freshman Composition), OR an equivalent course from another accredited institution. - 6.
 The following restrictions apply to the 60 units required for graduation: - a.
 A maximum of 4 units of physical education activities may be applied. - b.
 A maximum of 15 units of credit (CR) grades may be applied.
 No course in the student's major or required for that major may be taken for credit (CR). - c.
 A maximum of 6 units of reading and study skills courses numbered 001-099 may be applied. - d.
-A maximum of 16 units of Occupational Work Experience or 6 units of General Work Experience may be applied for elective credit ONLY.
+A maximum of 16 units of Career and Technical Education Work Experience or 6 units of General Work Experience may be applied for elective credit ONLY.